tumashu/posframe/README.md

 NOTE:

 1. For MacOS users, posframe needs Emacs version >= 26.0.91
-2. GNOME and MATE users with GTK3 builds should set
-    \`x-gtk-resize-child-frames' to 'resize-mode or 'hide, then
+2. GNOME users with GTK3 builds should set \`x-gtk-resize-child-frames' to 'resize-mode or 'hide, then run command \`posframe-delete-all'.
-    restart emacs.

     1.  'resize-mode has better behavior but not future-compatible.
     2.  'hide is more future-proof but will blink the child frame every